Analyze code or security docs → get a deployment risk report

 FAQ

-Quick answers for MSPs and IT teams evaluating a standardized approval workflow.
+Quick answers for MSPs and IT teams evaluating whether software is appropriate to deploy.

-Is this a replacement for SOC 2 reports and vendor questionnaires?
+Is this a replacement for SOC 2 reports or compliance platforms?

 Can RepoRisk prove that software will never exfiltrate data?

 No tool can prove that.
-RepoRisk identifies risk signals and evidence so you can make a defensible decision and apply appropriate controls.
+RepoRisk identifies risk signals and evidence so you can make a more informed decision and apply appropriate controls.

 What does Bring Your Own Key mean?